parpishro/Finance/README.md

 application will enter the transaction into respective 'from' and 'to' accounts based on the inputs, and also record it in a master account that holds all transactions.
 In addition to creating accounts, user can edit account information.

-And finally, user can create reports in the table format or visualization (later will be implemented with gui) in pie chart or time graph.
+Finally, user can create reports in the table format or visualization (later will be implemented with gui) in pie chart or time graph.
 A user can choose to print out balance, last 20 transaction and all transactions for any specific account or for master account.
 A user can also produce the visualization of the chosen category or account (phase > 1).